dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 - Build native and managed components of ILCompiler.
 The final binaries are placed to `<repo_root>\bin\<OS>.<arch>.<Config>\tools`.
 - Build and run tests

-# Install .NET Core 2.1 SDK

-* Download .NET Core 2.1 SDK from [https://www.microsoft.com/net/download/core](https://www.microsoft.com/net/download/core)
+## On Windows

+When use VS 2017:
-* On windows ensure you are using the 'x64 Native Tools Command Prompt for VS 2017' (This is distinct from the 'Developer Command Prompt for VS 2017')
+- When building on windows ensure you are using the `x64 Native Tools Command Prompt for VS 2017` (This is distinct from the `Developer Command Prompt for VS 2017`)

-You should now be able to use the `dotnet` commands of the CLI tools.
+When use VS 2019
+- You should use `Developer Command Prompt for VS 2019`

+If you have both stable and preview VS versions installed, opens corresponding command prompt where you have C++ tools installed.

 # Compiling source to native code using the ILCompiler you built #